Joeaculberson/BlueMageAssistant/README.md

-A FFXIV tool to find which blue mage spells are needed by all users in a given set.
+A FFXIV tool to find which blue mage spells are needed by all users in a given set created in Ruby on Rails.